-Embedded insurance is the future: Here's how to make it happen
+Embedded Insurance is the Future: Here’s How to Make it Happen

 The massive surge of artificial intelligence, the internet of things, big data analytics, and machine learning in the past few years has resulted in a transformation of several industries in the market globally, including the insurance sector.